feldera/feldera/docs/docs/sql/string.md

 `LIKE` patterns, a regular expression is allowed to match anywhere within a string, unless the regular expression is explicitly anchored to the beginning or end of the string.

-The description below is from the Postgres documentation, where credit is given to Henry Spencer.

 A *regular expression* is defined as one or more *branches*, separated by `|`.
 It matches anything that matches one of the branches.